AnjaliSandip/FastIceFlo/README.md

 4. Along with a `.txt` file that stores the computational time, effective memory throughput and the PT iterations to meet stopping criterion, a `.outbin` file will be generated.

 ## Step 3: Post-processing
-To extract and plot the ice velocity distribution:
+To extract and plot the ice velocity distribution, follow the steps listed below:
-   - Store `.mat` file (Glacier model configurations "step 3") and the `.outbin` file in a MATLAB directory
+ 1. Store `.mat` file (Glacier model configurations "step 3") and the `.outbin` file (Hardware implementation "step 4") in a MATLAB directory
-   - Execute the following statements in the MATLAB command window:
+ 2. In the ISSM environment, execute the following statements in the MATLAB command window:
         ```Matlab
         load "insert name of .mat file here"
         md.miscellaneous.name = 'output';
         md=loadresultsfromdisk(md, 'output.outbin')
         plotmodel(md,'data',sqrt(md.results.PTsolution.Vx.^2 + md.results.PTsolution.Vy.^2));
         ```
-    - View results
+  3. View results

 | Jakobshavn Isbrae number of vertices | $\gamma$  | $\theta_v$ | $\theta_{\mu}$ | Block size |
 | :----: | :----: | :----: | :----: |:----: |